 The formation of new blood vessels and the migration of cells can be manipulated by the influence of TB-500 over actin.
 This shows that the protein has the potential to repair wounds.

 What does Thymosin Beta 4 Do?

-Over time, many clinical trials have demonstrated the ability of Thymosin Beta 4 in repairing and regenerating the tissues.
+Over time, many clinical trials have demonstrated the ability of Thymosin Beta 4 to repair and regenerate tissues.

-TB-500 has been studied for its therapeutic potentials, which has shown that it has the ability to repair and regenerate some other tissues in the body like the tissues of the spinal cord, heart, peripheral nervous system, and brain.
+TB-500 has been studied for its therapeutic potential.
+It has been shown that it can repair and regenerate some other tissues in the body like the spinal cord, heart, peripheral nervous system, and brain.

-Thymosin Beta 4 has also shown the potential of anti-inflammatory properties and the ability to weaken the nitric oxide and the discharge of prostaglandin EP4 in the cell models that were exposed to reactive oxygen species.
+Thymosin Beta 4 has also shown the potential for anti-inflammatory properties and the ability to weaken the nitric oxide and the discharge of prostaglandin EP4 in the cell models exposed to reactive oxygen species.